boraaltinok/privacy-policy/rizz-hub-support.md

 ## Troubleshooting Guides

 ### What should I do if the app is not responding?
-If Rizz Hub is not responding, please try the following:
+If Rizz App is not responding, please try the following:
 1. Close the app completely and reopen it.
 2. Ensure your device has a stable internet connection.
 3. Update the app to the latest version from the App Store.